Nrxszv0/SLU_SSRL_Ground_Event/README.md

 Program Structure:
 1. Read the values from the magnetometer and actuate the stepper motors to rotate the camera to face a specified heading.
-2. Begin looking for an object of a specified color
+2. Begin looking for an object of a specified color.
 3. Track the object and actuate the pan/tilt servos in the corresponding directions to keep the object in frame.